ryanoglesby08/javascript-workshop/code/3/share/guide.md

 ## Part 1: Move to ECMAScript 6 (ES6)

 1. Extract the inlined JavaScript with the `ReactDOM.render` from index.html into a new file called index.js.

-   [DO] Include it with a <script> tag in index.html _after_ TweetBox.js.
+   [DO] Include it with a  tag in index.html _after_ TweetBox.js.

-   Here is what should be inside the <body> tag in index.html:
+   Here is what should be inside the &lt;body&gt; tag in index.html:

    ```html
    <div id="root"></div>